mwittig/thing-it-node/README.md

             action: {
                 type: "nodeService", "content": {"service": "toggleAll"}
             }
-        }]
+        }],
+...
 ```

-to the configuration.js file and restart **tin**.
+to the configuration.js file and restart **tin** again.

-Now, covering the light sensor for a few seconds should switch on your light bulb and your, hmmm, rocking chair.
+Now, covering the light sensor for a few seconds should switch on your light bulb and your switch.

 ## Running the Mobile Web App